Do you want to go camping with dogs and not have any problems?

 - the essentials such as a portable feeder and water bowl are also essential.
 There are some very good options on the market today.

-- a long leash of about 10 metres will allow him some freedom both in the field and on the road.
+- a long leash of about 10 meters will allow him some freedom both in the field and on the road.

 - his brush.
 Your dog will appreciate it if you spend a little time stroking him and giving him affection.
 And on the other hand, there will be less hair in your car or tent.